The application windows for 2019/20 are:

 What is eligible for a grant?

-Startup costs for a newly affiliated society or group
+Startup costs for a newly affiliated society or group (including membership to relevant national organisations)

 A new initiative or element for existing projects or regular events (for example, an innovative fundraiser for an annual event)